 - Is the project significant to the development of methods to replace, reduce and/or refine animal experiments?

 Novelty and originality (1–7)

-- Is there potential to generate new knowledge, novel technologies, or new directions for research and advancement of the field?
+- Is there potential for creation of new knowledge, novel technologies, or new directions for research and advancement of the field?

 - Will completion of the aims improve scientific knowledge, technical capability, and/or clinical practice?

-- Does the proposed line of research have the potential to significantly advance current knowledge in the field or will it only add minor details to existing knowledge?
+- Does the researcher propose a line of research that has the potential to significantly advance current knowledge in the field or is he/she simply adding details to existing knowledge?